hojin-koh/zsh-Skritt/README.md

 - zsh: obviously.
 - GNU coreutils
 - zstd: for compression of log files.
 (I did mention this is heavily-opinionated, right?)
-- util-linux(optional): for printing help message with column
+- util-linux(optional): for printing help message with `column`
+- pv(optional): only if you need the progess-bar functionality

 ## Installation